Oscar Fish – Species Profile

 There is a reason why people call them River Dog or Dog Fish.
 They tend to be very aggressive and territorial so you need to be careful when choosing tank mates for them.
 The unusual and decorative look of this fish allows you to set up an exciting fish tank with only Oscars in it.

-The reason why we suggest you to set up a single species tank is because that is the easiest way to keep Oscar Fish at home.
+The reason why we suggest you to set up a single species tank is because it is the easiest way to keep Oscar Fish.
 They are simply too aggressive so it can be hard to find compatible tank mates.
 You can either buy a male and a female or a whole group of Oscars and they are going to have a great time.

 They not only need a lot of space because of their size but they are very territorial as well.
 If you insist on setting up a community tank, then you should find some large and peaceful fish.
 And, of course, they will need a huge tank.